scipy-conference/scipy_proceedings/papers/jake_vanderplas/jake_vanderplas.rst

 This paper seeks to synthesize the philosophical and pragmatic aspects of this debate, so that scientists who use these approaches might be better prepared to understand the tools available to them.
 Along the way we will explore the fundamental philosophical divergence of frequentism and Bayesianism, explore the practical aspects of how this divergence affects data analysis, and discuss the ways that these practices may affect scientific results.

-This paper is written for scientists who may have picked up some statistical knowledge along the way, but who may not fully appreciate the philosophical differences between frequentist and Bayesian approaches, and the effect these differences have on both the practical aspects of computation and the interpretation of statistical results.
-As such, this paper is not meant to be a full introduction to statistics.
-In particular, concepts such as the likelihood are assumed rather than derived, and many advanced Bayesian and frequentist diagnostics are left out in favor of showing the most fundamental aspects of the approaches.
+This paper is written for scientists who may have picked up some statistical knowledge along the way, but who may not fully appreciate the philosophical differences between frequentist and Bayesian approaches and the effect these differences have on both the computation and interpretation of statistical results.
+Because this passing statistics knowledge is generally leans toward frequentist principles, this paper will go into more depth on the details of Bayesian rather than frequentist approaches.
+Still, it is not meant to be a full introduction to either class of methods.
+In particular, concepts such as the likelihood are assumed rather than derived, and many advanced Bayesian and frequentist diagnostic tests are left out in favor of illustrating the most fundamental aspects of the approaches.
 For a more complete treatment, see, e.g. [Wasserman2004]_ or [Gelman2004]_.

 The Disagreement: The Definition of Probability